Spiker1992/memcached-experiment/README.md

 # Experiments with Memcached

 Memcached is one of the most popular caching applications.
-It's fast, it's simple and can be scaled.
+It's fast, it's simple and can be scaled easily.

-I want to test what RPS I can expect from a small node (1GB RAM).
+What I want to do:
+- test what RPS I can expect from a small node (1GB RAM).
-I also want to see what impact a cluster of nodes would have on performance.
+- see impact a cluster of nodes has on performance.

-I am thinking to run a test against Memcached directly and then the same but via Django.
+- how performance differs between Memcached and Django

-Things that I will measure are RPS and average latency.
+When running tests I will track two things: RPS and average latency.

 ## How to run this project